(This page revised June 22, 2012)

 |

-This uncommon 1942 Shadow Wave illustrates the single-jewel design.
+The two striated blind caps and the uncommon 1942 Shadow Wave above illustrate the single-jewel design.

 As were most pens of its era, the Vacumatic was produced in a variety of sizes, from the Oversize and Senior Maxima to the mid-size Major and Standard and the slightly shorter Junior, to the very small Deb and Sub-Deb.
 Slender models and an astonishing variety of miscellaneous sizes, such as desk pens, ring-tops, and fat vest-pocket models, were also available.

-The total range of sizes produced over the Vacumatic’s lifetime is broad enough that assembling a comprehensive list would be nearly impossible.
+The total range of sizes produced over the Vacumatic’s lifetime is so broad enough to put assembling a comprehensive list far beyond the scope of this profile.
 For comparative reference, here are several of the most common models, together with their principal dimensions.
 These are most of the Vacs you’re likely to find at antique shops, flea markets, and other sources “in the wild.”
 Years shown are approximate, as transitions from model to model did not happen at the beginning of any particular calendar year.

 |